taogen-docs/resources-of-learning/directions/java-resources.md

 # Resources of Java

-> Write once, run away.
+> Write once, run anywhere.

 > First, solve the problem.
 Then, write the code.